-Gwen Stefani: Marrying Blake Shelton To Spite Miranda Lambert After ACM Divorce-Inspired Speech?
+Gwen Stefani: Allegedly Marrying Blake Shelton To Spite Miranda Lambert After ACM Divorce-Inspired Speech?

 Of course, the chances of Miranda and Blake getting back together are second to none.
 Shelton has gushed about his love for Gwen Stefani in previous interviews, claiming that the mother-of-three is one of the most loving and caring women he has ever met in his life.

 Gwen Stefani and Blake first met while taping The Voice together.
-While they initially grew towards one another as being good friends, their union quickly grew blossomed into a relationship and neither one of them has looked back ever since.
+While they initially grew towards one another as being good friends, their union quickly blossomed into a relationship and neither one of them has looked back ever since.

 While Gwen Stefani claims that she wasn’t looking to start dating so soon after her divorce from Gavin Rossdale, she instantly fell in love with Blake Shelton.
 From what insiders have said, Gwen would want Miranda to take the same approach and stop looking back to what has happened in the past and focus more of her attention on what’s next in the future.

-Gwen Stefani, according to Us Weekly, is already said to be planning her wedding with Blake, but no actual date has been finalized just yet, let alone has their been a proposal.
+Gwen Stefani, according to Us Weekly, is already said to be planning her wedding with Blake, but no proposal has actually been confirmed, let alone a wedding date.

-Is Gwen Stefani being cold-hearted in telling Miranda to get over her heartbreak with Blake Shelton, or does she make a valid point?
+Is Gwen Stefani being cold-hearted in reportedly telling Miranda to get over her heartbreak with Blake Shelton, or does she make a valid point?

 [Featured Image by Alberto E. Rodriguez/Getty Images]